How long has TMAX been available to Canadians?

 - High income tax bracket

-- Concerned about the future tax burden on withdrawals from their retirement and/or corporate investment accounts
+- Concerned about the future tax burden on withdrawals from their retirement and/or corporate accounts

 - May access but do not require money from these accounts for personal cash flows within the next decade

 For the most qualified client, there is a one-time 2% set-up fee charged up-front and a 1.45% total ongoing management fee that progresses to 2.95% for less qualified clients – all of which are tax deductible.
-Ultimately, this amounts to approximately 5-25% of the overall tax savings benefits provided by TMAX.
+Ultimately, this amounts to approximately 10-30% of the overall tax reduction benefits provided by TMAX.

 Not at all.
 You can have multiple RRSPs.
 With the help of your trusted advisor, we simply create a special purpose RRIF, meant only for TMAX, and only for the amounts you designate towards the plan.
-Note: we convert your RRSP into a RRIF for the purposes of tax efficiently managing your TMAX plan regardless of whether or not you have met the age threshold for government required conversion.
+Note: regardless of whether or not you have met the age threshold for government required conversion, we convert your RRSP into a RRIF for the purposes of tax-efficiently managing your TMAX plan.

 Can I use other retirement assets such as my LIRA or Locked-in RRSP?

 Absolutely!
-TMAX is ideal for Canadians with money in any combination of RRSPs, RRIFs, LIRAs, Locked-In RSPs, IPPs, Corporate Retained Earnings and/or Corporate Investment Accounts.
+TMAX is ideal for Canadians with assets in any combination of RRSPs, RRIFs, LIRAs, Locked-In RSPs, IPPs, Corporate Bank or Investment Accounts.

 After the initial year, you may pay out the fully open TMAX mortgage loan by simply liquidating your investment assets that are utilized within the plan, at whatever cost may be incurred for the selling of your investments.

-M-Link Mortgage Corporation is a licensed mortgage brokerage based in the province of Ontario, regulated by the Financial Services Commission of Ontario (FSCO), and also licensed in British Columbia, Alberta, Saskatchewan, Manitoba and Quebec, while our Mortgage Investment Corporations are regulated by the Ontario Securities Commission.
+M-Link Mortgage Corporation is a licensed mortgage brokerage based in the province of Ontario, regulated by the Financial Services Regulatory Authority (FSRA), and also licensed in British Columbia, Alberta, Saskatchewan, Manitoba and Quebec, while our Mortgage Investment Corporations are regulated by the Ontario Securities Commission.

 The main risks to TMAX as we see it are: